Dr Joana Filipa Almeida

 Queen Victoria Road

 I was appointed Research Associate at Newcastle University in January 2017.
 Here, I develop research on internationalisation at home and internationalisation of the curriculum.

 My main responsibilities are to develop applied research on an Erasmus Strategic Partnerships Project 'Approaches and Tools for Internationalisation at Home', coordinated by Professor Sue Robson.
-Additionally, I work on a British Council capacity-building programme for higher education focused on internationalising the curriculum.
-This programme is a partnership between Newcastle University and Pontifícia Universidade Católica do Rio Grande Sul (PUCRS), in Brazil, and is coordinated by Professor Sue Robson.
+Additionally, between July 2017 to February 2018, I worked on a British Council capacity-building programme for higher education focused on internationalising the curriculum.
+This programme was a partnership between Newcastle University and Pontifícia Universidade Católica do Rio Grande Sul (PUCRS), in Brazil, and was coordinated by Professor Sue Robson.

 Between February and June 2017, I have also been responsible for developing a mapping literature review on a research proposal about intergenerational communication, coordinated by Professor James Law and Dr Tony Young.

 After graduating with a 5-year undergraduate degree in Portuguese and English from the University of Aveiro, in Portugal, I worked for 2 years as a Research Assistant on a meta-analysis research project in Language Education and provided research assistance on other research projects in Language Education and teacher training.
 In 2010, I went on to study for a PhD in Education, with a specialisation in Evaluation, at the University of Aveiro.
 More recently, in 2015, I served on a team of research associates for the quantitative data analysis of a cross-cultural project measuring the intercultural effectiveness of exchange programmes from a US-based study abroad organisation.

 During both my undergraduate degree and doctoral studies I had the opportunity to study abroad.
 I was an Erasmus student at the University of Southampton (UK) and a visiting scholar at SIT Graduate Institute (USA), where I did two research stays in International Education under the supervision of Prof Emer.
 Alvino E. Fantini.
 My personal experience as an exchange student in the UK was the main motivation to carry out a doctoral research which aimed to enhance the intercultural learning of European credit-seeking exchange students during their stay abroad in Portugal.
 I completed my PhD in November 2015.